yeromero/reactjs-shopping-cart/README.md

 ## 5. Let's build an image of the app

-Run this command to look the images already downloaded on the virtual machine
+Run this command to look the images already downloaded/installed on the virtual machine

 ```sh
 docker image ls